-You can calculate an average annual CO2 emissions factor for electricity generated in each state by type of fuel/energy source by dividing estimated CO2 emissions from electricity generation in each state by the amount of electricity generated in each state.
+You can calculate an average annual CO2 emissions factor for electricity generated in each state by type of fuel/energy source by dividing estimated CO2 emissions from electricity generation by type of fuel in each state by the amount of electricity generated by type of fuel in each state.

-Data sources for the calculation State-level historical data files (xls)
+Data sources for the calculation are available in the state-level historical data files (xls):

 You can calculate the pounds of CO2 produced per kWh for specific types of electricity generators (prime movers) using different fuels by multiplying the heat rate of a generator (in British thermal units (Btu) per kWh generated), by the CO2 emission factor for the fuel (in pounds of CO2 per million Btu), and dividing the result by 1,000,000.

 Data sources for the calculation are in the Electric Power Annual:

 Last reviewed: March 19, 2019